rchirravurivenkata/Fractional-Knapsack-problem/README.md

 #### In theoretical computer science, the continuous knapsack problem is an algorithmic problem in combinatorial optimization in which the goal is to fill a container with fractional amounts of different materials chosen to maximize the value of the selected material.

 #### This algorithm attempts to address the fractional knapsack problem by calculating the actual value of each item and the capacity of the knapsack.
-Inherently, it uses a greedy approach by including the maximum valued item until the item is exhausted or the knapsack is filled.
+Inherently, it uses a greedy approach by including the maximum valued item until the item is either exhausted or the knapsack is filled.

 ## Directions